axsaucedo/wcpy/README.md

 # Installation

-You can install it from pip by running the following:
+You can install it from pip by running:

 ```
 pip install wc.py